MaumitaBhaumik/MaumitaBhaumik.github.io/papers.md

  &nbsp;
 <h3> <span style="color: #3498DB ;">Conference presentations </span> </h3>

+- Children’s derivation of scalar inference from or-sentences: Evidence from varying the degree of relevance. _ 49th Annual Boston University Conference on Language Development (BUCLD-49)_, Boston University, Boston, Massachusetts.
+November 7-10.
+[Poster]

 - Disjunction comprehension in preschool children: Does access to alternative help in implicature derivation? _40th Northwest Linguistics Conference (NWLC 2024)_, University of Washington, Seattle, Washington, May 4-5, 2024.
 [Paper] [virtual]

 - Disjunction comprehension in preschool children: Does access to alternative help in implicature derivation? _4th South Asian Forum on the Acquisition and Processing of Language (SAFAL)_, Indian Institute of Technology, Kanpur, India, December 8, 2023.
 [Paper]